Virginia Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Virginia?

-Clinical psychologists in Virginia earn a median wage of $73,930, which is not far below the overall U.S. median of around $77,000, and Virginia’s median wage is fourth-highest among all Southern states.
+Clinical psychologists in Virginia earn a median salary of $89,520, which is not far below the overall U.S. median of $96,100.
+Virginia’s median wage is fifth-highest among all Southern states.

 Median annual clinical psychologist wage, Southern states

-Virginia’s typical wage for clinical psychologists does lag slightly behind the overall national median, but such professionals in the commonwealth tend to be better paid that workers in many other common jobs.
+Virginia’s typical wage for clinical psychologists does lag slightly behind the overall national median, but such professionals in the commonwealth tend to be better paid than workers in many other common jobs.
+The median salary of all jobs throughout Virginia is $70,050.

 FIND SCHOOLS